waelabdelhamid/LinuxProject/README.md

 #### The list of third-party services:

-*  [xip.io](http://xip.io/) service to get a DNS name that refers to my server's public IP address, for ex.: 18.185.37.190.xip.io resolves to 18.185.37.190

-  That needed for set up OAuth for the web application.
+*  [xip.io](http://xip.io/) service to get a DNS name that refers to my server's public IP address, for ex.: 18.185.37.190.xip.io resolves to 18.185.37.190 that needed for set up OAuth for the web application.